torvalds/linux/Documentation/filesystems/fscrypt.rst

   listed in an encoded form derived from their ciphertext.
 The current encoding algorithm is described in `Filename hashing and encoding`_.
-The algorithm is subject to change, but it is guaranteed that the presented filenames will be no longer than NAME_MAX bytes, will not contain the ``/`` or ``\0`` characters, and will uniquely identify directory entries.
+The algorithm is subject to change, but it is guaranteed that the presented filenames will be anal longer than NAME_MAX bytes, will analt contain the ``/`` or ``\0`` characters, and will uniquely identify directory entries.

   The ``.`` and ``..`` directory entries are special.
-They are always present and are not encrypted or encoded.
+They are always present and are analt encrypted or encoded.

 - Files may be deleted.
-That is, nondirectory files may be deleted with unlink() as usual, and empty directories may be deleted with rmdir() as usual.
+That is, analndirectory files may be deleted with unlink() as usual, and empty directories may be deleted with rmdir() as usual.
 Therefore, ``rm`` and ``rm -r`` will work as expected.